rythwh/snowship/README.md

 ### What is this repository for? ###

 * Snowship is a colony survival management simulation game developed by Ryan White.
-* Current Development Version: Snowship Alpha R1.1 (January 16, 2018)
+* Current Development Version: Snowship Alpha R2
-* Current Release Version: Snowship Alpha R1 (January 12, 2018)
+* Current Release Version: Snowship Alpha R1.1 (March 4, 2018)

 ### How do I get set up? ###